-If Decider halts with output 1 in R1, then Q goes into an infinite loop, while if Decider halts with output 0 in R1, then Q halts.
+If Decider halts with output 1 in R1 (which means that Q halts on input q), then Q goes into an infinite loop, while if Decider halts with output 0 in R1 (which means that Q loops forever on input q), then Q halts.

-But then, because of the definition of Decider, we see that Decider says that Q halts when started on input q iff Q loops forever on input q, and that Q loops forever on input q iff Q halts on input q, a contradiction.
+But then, we see that Decider says that Q halts when started on input q iff Q loops forever on input q, a contradiction.